What The Heck Is Jack Jumping?!?

 Jack Jumping World Championship Mount Snow

 We know what you’re thinking… “What the heck is Jack Jumping?”
 It sounds like some psychopathic P90X training routine.
 Shockingly, Jack Jumping or as it’s known in Europe, Skibock, is a sport that’s been around since the late 1800’s.
+There are various stories it may even originated earlier on how this came to be in the wilds of North America.
+Our favorite ones was that lumberjacks or prospectors wanted a quick way down the mountain.
 The idea is to attach a single ski to a bench seat and thrust yourself down a slalom course.
 On the surface, it looks somewhat like the monoski used by Paralympians but it’s far less professionally-honed.

 A DIY Sport For Skiers